 Personalised (or IEP) targets are set and reviewed 3 times a year in discussion with you and include learning goals for your child in reading, writing, mathematics as well as Autism specific skills, such as Communication and Interaction, increasing flexibility, and understanding feelings and behaviour.

-Different ASD approaches used
+Different approaches to autism

-No one single ASD programme or approach is followed: they may use TEACCH, SCERTS, Picture Exchange Communication System (PECS), Intensive Interaction, Makaton, Positive Behaviour support strategies, Social Stories, Social Safety training, life and independence skills training depending on the needs of each individual.
+No one single autism programme or approach is followed: they may use TEACCH, SCERTS, Picture Exchange Communication System (PECS), Intensive Interaction, Makaton, Positive Behaviour support strategies, Social Stories, Social Safety training, life and independence skills training depending on the needs of each individual.

 Schools behaviour policies are adapted within the ARP to support children with their Autism specific needs.
 Each pupil in the ARP will have a Behaviour Support Plan/Positive Management Plan to outline possible triggers for behaviour and consistent strategies to help them manage their behaviour more appropriately.
 This will be discussed and agreed with you as parents.